nyuvis/patient-viz/readme.md

 * OMOP Common Data Model: A PostgreSQL based data model.
 Instructions for setting up the connection can be found [here](#omop-common-data-model).

-* CMS data model: A tabular data model in CSV files.
+* CMS Data Model: A tabular data model in CSV files.
 Example data is openly available.
   Instructions on how to set up the tool for CMS data and how to download example data can be found [here](cms_shelve.md).